Outlander (TV series)

-Outlander is a historical drama television series based on the Outlander novel series by Diana Gabaldon.
+Outlander is a historical fantasy television series based on the book series of the same name by Diana Gabaldon.
 Developed by Ronald D. Moore, the show premiered on August 9, 2014, on Starz.
-It stars Caitríona Balfe as Claire Randall, a former Second World War military nurse in Scotland who, in 1945, finds herself transported back in time to 1743.
-There she encounters, falls in love with and marries a dashing Highland warrior named Jamie Fraser (Sam Heughan), a tacksman of Gabaldon's fictionalized version of Clan Fraser of Lovat.
+It stars Caitríona Balfe as Claire Randall, an English former World War II military nurse in Scotland who, in 1945, finds herself transported back in time to 1743.
+There, she encounters and falls in love with a dashing Highland warrior named Jamie Fraser (Sam Heughan), a tacksman of Clan Fraser of Lovat whom she later marries.
 Here, Claire becomes embroiled in the Jacobite rising.

-The 16-episode first season of the television series (released as two half-seasons) is based on the first novel in the series, Outlander.
+The 16-episode first season of the television series is based on the first novel in the series, Outlander, and was released as two half-seasons, with the first part being aired from August to September 2014 and the second part from April to May 2015.
 The second season of 13 episodes, based on Dragonfly in Amber, aired from April to July 2016.
 The 13-episode third season, based on Voyager, aired from September to December 2017.
 The 13-episode fourth season, based on Drums of Autumn, aired from November 2018 to January 2019.
 The fifth season of 12 episodes, based on The Fiery Cross, aired from February to May 2020.
 The sixth season of 8 episodes, based on A Breath of Snow and Ashes, aired from March to May 2022.
-The upcoming seventh season which consists of 16 episodes, is based on An Echo in the Bone and is set to premiere in mid-2023.
+The seventh season, which consists of 16 episodes, is based on the end of A Breath of Snow and Ashes, An Echo in the Bone, Written in My Own Heart's Blood and elements of Go Tell the Bees That I Am Gone, and was released as two half-seasons, with the first part aired from June to August 2023 and the second part from November 2024 to January 2025.

-By February 2022, development had begun on a prequel series titled Outlander: Blood of My Blood, which will focus on Jamie Fraser's parents Brian and Ellen Fraser.
-In January 2023, Outlander: Blood of My Blood was officially confirmed for a ten-episode first season, and Outlander was renewed for a ten-episode eighth and final season.
+By February 2022, development had begun on a prequel series titled Outlander: Blood of My Blood, which will focus on Jamie Fraser and Claire Beauchamp's parents.
+In January 2023, Outlander: Blood of My Blood was officially confirmed for a ten-episode first season, and Outlander was renewed for a ten-episode eighth and final season, scheduled to premiere on March 6, 2026, which will be based on Go Tell the Bees That I Am Gone and parts of the upcoming tenth and final novel in the series.